jurayev/intro-sdc-traffic-light-classifier-py/README.md

 After loading in each image, we have to standardize the input and output!

 #### Standardize the input images
-I created function `standardize_input(image)` that takes in an RGB image and return a new, standardized version:
+I created the function `standardize_input(image)` that takes in an RGB image and return a new, standardized version:
-* Resized image with desired dimension of 32x32px.
+* Resized image with the desired dimension of 32x32px.
-* Cropped resized version that would help us to extract features and evaluate image more precisely, also cropping significantly increases preformance of processing image arrays that is ***crucial when working with self-driving cars***.
+* Cropped resized version that would help us to extract features and evaluate image more precisely, also cropping significantly increases the performance of processing image arrays that is ***crucial when working with self-driving cars***.

 Another pre-processing helper function is `one_hot_encode(label)` that label each image with ***one-hot encoding*** feature as binary vector, for example for yellow label value it would be `[0, 1, 0]`.